OptimisticLock/GeometryD/README.md

   The current version still doesn't detect intersections!
 I should still have the time to implement that.

-  Without having read any literature on the subject, some preliminary thoughts.
+  After a very cursory look on the literature on the subject, some preliminary thoughts.

   * Is it okay to assume that an edge that merely touches a non-adjacent edge, intersects it?
 E.g. is T-shape an intersection?
 That would greatly simplify the calculations.
 Especially it would be a nice simplification to assume that if more than two edges have the same vertex, the wire intersects.